 Masala Gur, also known as Mewa Gud, Masala Gud, Spiced Jaggery Bites, is jaggery mixed with spices (cardamom and black pepper) and dried fruits.

-A typical sweet from northern India, mainly consumed during winter.
+A typical North Indian sweet, mainly consumed in winter.

-A sort of spiced brittle with choice of dried fruits, and essential additions like ghee, seeds, and of course jaggery.
+A kind of spiced brittle with choice of dried fruits, also crucial is the presence of: ghee, seeds, and obviously jaggery.

 Among the seeds, fennel seeds (saunf), white sesame seeds (til), melon seeds.

-You can also add: fox nuts (makhana), coconut flakes, and dry ginger powder (sonth), edible gum (gond), rose petals.
+Additionally, you can add: fox nuts (makhana), coconut flakes, and dry ginger powder (sonth), edible gum (gond), rose petals.

-There is also a packaged version of masala gur – intended as spiced jaggery – which can also be used as a sweetener.
+There is also a packaged version of masala gur – intended as spiced jaggery – also used as a sweetener.

-The recipe, made during a TikTok live, is dedicated to the song “Viva la vita” by Francesco Gabbani for the 2025 Festival Menu: dried fruits in general are a source of vitamin E, quickly consumed by the body in times of stress and anxiety, promoting good mood.
+The recipe, made during a TikTok live, is dedicated to the song “Viva la vida” by Francesco Gabbani for the Festival Menu 2025: dried fruits, in general, are a source of vitamin E, quickly consumed by the body during moments of stress and anxiety, promoting good mood.

 - Difficulty: Medium